Most Common Types of Cockroaches in the UK

 Choose our proven methods of treatment and forget about the infestation!Call us

 Brown Banded Cockroaches

-Just as the name states, this kind of cockroach has a brown band-like pattern on their backs.
+Just as the name states, this kind of cockroach has a brown band-like pattern on its backs.
 The length of their bodies can reach 1.5 cm.
 Males tend to be a bit smaller than females.
 Right on their backs, you can find a pair of wings, however, the wings of females are not developed enough to allow them to fly.

 The life cycle of the Brown Banded cockroach begins in the egg capsules that females create during their adult life.
 The capsule can contain up to 18 eggs.
 The success and length of their development entirely depend on the temperature of the surrounding area.